-- licensed financial institutions
+- Licensed financial institutions

-- out-of-state financial institutions (manufactured homes only)
+- Out-of-state financial institutions (manufactured homes only)

-- law firms (manufactured homes only)
+- Law firms (manufactured homes only)

-- title agents (manufactured homes only)
+- Title agents (manufactured homes only)

 |Bond Type||Bond Amount||Cost*|

-|$25,000 Designated Agent Bond||$25,000||Starts at $175||Apply Now|
+|$25,000 Designated Agent Bond||$25,000||Starts at $175||GET A QUOTE|

-Designated agent bonds in Alabama remain in full force and effect until canceled.
+Designated agent bonds in Alabama remain in full force and in effect until canceled.
 The surety can be released and discharged from liability to the state by filing a written request to be released and discharged with the Department of Revenue.
 The surety is released 60 days after the request is filed.

 How to become a designated agent in Alabama

-- out-of-state financial institutions (manufactured homes only) - submit a copy of company’s State business or regulatory license
+- Out-of-state financial institutions (manufactured homes only): Submit a copy of company’s State business or regulatory license

-- law firms (manufactured homes only) - submit a copy of document evidencing that a principal of the firm is admitted to the State Bar
+- Law firms (manufactured homes only): Submit a copy of document evidencing that a principal of the firm is admitted to the State Bar

-- title agents (manufactured homes only) - submit a copy of certificate of authority issued by the Alabama Department of Insurance
+- Title agents (manufactured homes only): Submit a copy of certificate of authority issued by the Alabama Department of Insurance